LiDARNet: A Boundary-Aware Domain Adaptation Model for Point Cloud Semantic Segmentation

 The domain invariance means that the data domain will not be changed if it passes through its domain convertor.
 For example, we will get data in source domain \(X_{S(S)}\) after data from source domain \(X_S\) pass the mapping function $G_{T \to S}$.
-This invariance character of the mapping function can be learned through the following function:

-On the other end, cycle consistency means that after data passes two different mapping functions, its domain should be in its original domain.
+This invariance character of the mapping function can be learned through the following function: On the other end, cycle consistency means that after data passes two different mapping functions, its domain should be in its original domain.
 For example, source domain data \(X_S\) first passes the mapping function $G_{S \to T}$.
 The converted results \(X_{T(S)}\) passes the mapping function $G_{T \to S}$.
 We will finally get data \(X_{S(T(S))}\), which should be in the source domain.
-The cycle consistency loss can be defined as:

-We meausure the similarity of the shared features between the original data and converted data using \(L1\) loss:

-To measure the divergence of the shared features and private features, we define the loss via as soft subspace orthogonality constraint between the private and shared features \cite{Bousmalis2016}:
+The cycle consistency loss can be defined as: We meausure the similarity of the shared features between the original data and converted data using \(L1\) loss: To measure the divergence of the shared features and private features, we define the loss via as soft subspace orthogonality constraint between the private and shared features \cite{Bousmalis2016}: Where \(\parallel \bullet \parallel _F\) is the squared Frobenius norm. \(\mathbf{H^{s}_{p}}\) and are \(\mathbf{H^{t}_{p}}\) are the matrices whose row are the private features from the source domain and target domain respectively.
+And \(\mathbf{H^{s}_{c}}\) and are \(\mathbf{H^{t}_{c}}\) are the matrices whose row shared features from the two different domain.